aiven/aiven-docs/docs/products/kafka/concepts/configuration-backup.md

 - **Encryption**: Backups are encrypted for security, preventing direct access by users.
-- **Automatic restoration and configuration retention**: Configuration backups are automatically restored (using the latest backup) after a power off/on cycle or cluster failure.
+- **Automatic restoration and configuration retention**: Configuration backups are automatically restored (using the latest backup) after a power off/on cycle.
 This ensures your service configurations are retained and ready for use.

 ## Limitations